-If they reincarnate, they leap up into the causal plane briefly to shed their mental body and have a glimpse of the future, and then they dive down to the physical.
+If they reincarnate, they leap up into the causal plane briefly to shed their mental body and have a glimpse of their future, and then they dive down to the physical.
 Along the way they collect a new mental body, an astral body, and an etheric double, and then they're born.
-Round and round we go on the Great Wheel.
+Round and round we go on the Great Wheel of Reincarnation.

 After they're born, the newly incarnated souls have a review of the life that's laid out for them.
 If it's too painful and horrible, the person can opt out.
 If they do, then they die as a baby.
 And they go back and try it again.

-Or if they're ready for it, the person can take the path of ascension.
+Or if the person at the end of the Mental Plane is ready for it, they can take the path of ascension.

 Here's what the Sikhs say about the path of ascension:

 When we rise above this universe, we find ourselves in darkness.
 The universe from the outside looks like a glowing egg.
 The darkness is filled with what look like stars.
-Actually, these are trillions of other universes, all in orbit around a central universe called Sat Desh (Region of Truth).
+Actually, these are trillions of other universes, all in orbit around a central universe called the True Realm (Sat Desh).
 It looks like a vast glowing ball, with beams of energy coming out of it in all directions like rays of light.

-When we leave this universe, we don't travel directly to Sat Desh.
-First we travel along a beam of energy to a place called Daswan Dwar (Tenth Gate).
-It looks like a glowing ten-petaled lotus hanging in the darkness.
-It's function is to receive one of the beams of energy from Sat Desh, transform it into a lower rate of vibration, and send it out as many beams to some of the orbiting universes nearby.
+When we leave our home universe, we don't travel directly to the True Realm.
+First we travel along a beam of energy to a place called the Tenth Gate (Daswan Dwar).
+It looks like a glowing ten-petalled lotus hanging in the darkness.
+It's function is to receive one of the beams of energy from the True Realm, transform it into a lower rate of vibration, and send it out in the form of many beams to some of the orbiting universes nearby.

-There's a great lake in Daswan Dwar, and the soul dives into it in a long fall, and then bathes in the water in order to remove the last stains from physical existence.
+There's a great lake in Tenth Gate, and the soul dives into it in a long fall, and then bathes in the water in order to remove the last stains from physical existence.
 There's a beautiful temple standing in the lake, of which the Golden Temple of the Sikhs is a replica.
-Now the soul is ready to go on to Sat Desh.
+Now the soul is ready to go on to the True Realm.

-When the soul leaves Daswan Dwar, it crosses a great expanse of darkness called Maha Sunna (Great Void).
+When the soul leaves Tenth Gate, it crosses a great expanse of darkness called the Great Void (Maha Sunna).
 Along the way it passes glowing universes and huge wandering spirits that look like comets with faces.
-The soul approaches Sat Desh, and it enters through one of the holes from which a river of energy is pouring forth.
+The soul approaches the True Realm, and it enters through one of many holes from which a river of energy is pouring forth.
 People from Earth enter through the Hansni Tunnel.

-Sat Desh is layered like an onion.
-The outermost layer is called Bhanwar Gupha, and it's famous for it's black mountains.
+The True Realm is layered like an onion.
+The outermost layer is called Rotating Cave (Bhanwar Gupha), and it's famous for it's black mountains.

-The next layer up is called Sach Khand (True Home), and it's the true home of souls from Earth.
-In Sach Khand there are 80,000 island continents, and somewhere on one of those islands is the home that's been waiting for you since you were created.
+The next layer up is called the True Home (Sach Khand), and it's the real home of souls from Earth.
+In True Home there are 80,000 island continents, and somewhere on one of those islands is the home that's been waiting for you since you were created.
 It looks like it's built of rubies and emeralds and diamonds.
-The landscape in Sach Khand is beautiful, with rivers of bliss flowing across the countryside.
+The landscape in True Home is beautiful, with rivers of bliss flowing across the countryside.
 Ribbons of light cross the sky, and there's a saint at the end of each ribbon.

-Once you reach Sach Khand you are in unending perfect bliss forever.
-You never die again or lose your memory again.
+Once you reach True Home you are in unending perfect bliss forever.
+You never have to die or lose your memory again.
 You never have to reincarnate again, though you can if you want to in order to help other souls along the way.
 Life is an endless adventure.

-There are three more layers of the onion above Sach Khand, named Anami Lok, Alakh Lok and Agam Lok.
-Whenever you want to, you can rise up through these realms, and at the center you'll find a huge ball of light hanging in the air.
-This is Anami Purush (Nameless Lord), the first manifestation of spirit.
+There are three more layers of the onion above True Home, named Anami Lok, Alakh Lok and Agam Lok.
+Whenever you want to, you can rise up through these realms, and at the center of the True Realm you'll find a huge ball of light hanging in the air.
+This is the Nameless Lord (Anami Purush), the first manifestation of spirit.
 Whenever you want to, you can dive into this ball of light, leaving a trail of music behind you.
 And as you go in, you lose your individuality.
 You become all things everywhere, from within.
 You become the spirit that permeates everything and everyone.

 And later, whenever you want to, you can follow the trail of music back out, and you can reassume your individual selfhood.

-Everyone reaches Sach Khand eventually.
+Everyone reaches our True Home eventually.
 That such should be the case is the purpose of creation.
 Old souls are constantly reaching home, and new souls are constantly being created.
 The new souls appear on the outer surface of Bhanwar Gupha, and they look like black seeds.
-They are harvested and baled, and then transported on barges that float in the air to one of the rivers of energy pouring out of Sat Desh, and they're tossed in.
-New souls aren't able to stay awake in the intensity of bliss in Sat Desh, so this is how they're sent into the outer universes to ripen.
-Once they can stay awake, they come home.
+They are harvested and baled, and then transported on barges that float in the air to one of the rivers of energy pouring out of the True Realm, and they're tossed in.
+New souls aren't able to stay awake in the intensity of bliss in the True Realm, so this is how they're sent into the outer universes to ripen.
+Once they can stay awake, they come back home forever.